 ‘Yes, but you’ll be a better wizard for it.’

 That’s how it works.
 Fleur’s voice drifted up from the back of his mind.
-The more it hurts to win, the more satisfying it is to win it.
+The more it hurts to have, the more satisfying it’ll be to get it.

 ‘Then let’s go.’
 Nev sat on the desk and braced himself, gripping it with both hands.